-Figure 4 presents the percentage of reduction in fuel consumption and cost, and CO2 emissions for the trip from Singapore to Rotterdam due to speed reduction.
-The calculations were performed by using eq.
-1, 2 and 3.
-As discussed in Section 2.2 the power requirement P is proportional to the speed V to the power of n.
-In the above figure the results are shown for n=3 (cubic relation), n=4.5 (according to MAN Diesel (2006)) and n=5.15 as proposed by the regression analysis that we performed.
+Figure 4 presents the percentage of reduction in fuel consumption and cost, and CO_2 emissions for the trip from Singapore to Rotterdam due to speed reduction.
+The calculations were performed using Equations (1)-(3).
+As discussed in Section 2.2, the power requirement P is proportional to the speed V to the power of n.
+In the above figure, the results are shown for n=3 (cubic relation), n=4.5 (according [11]) and n=5.15 as proposed by the regression analysis that we performed.

 As discussed in the previous sections, a speed reduction will lead to an increase in the time at sea but some scenarios can be implemented without the need to add more ships to maintain the same throughput.
 The scenario of not adding extra vessels is the case when the total turnaround time can be kept constant.
-Here comes the role of the port in making this scenario feasible.
+Here, comes the role of the port in making this scenario feasible.
 Note also that in the above example, emissions at sea are almost 140 times more than those while in port.